 Decision-making will eventually be your kid’s biggest life skill in order to succeed.
 Whenever possible, let your daughter be able to make some decisions, as long as it’s within reach, age-appropriate, and viable for your family schedule.

-Whether that be allowing her to pick out her outfit, choosing her after-school activities, classes, or deciding what she wants to buy with her chore money, just to name a few.
+Whether that be allowing her to pick out her age-appropriate outfit, choosing her after-school activities, classes, or deciding what she wants to buy with her chore money, just to name a few.
 This will teach her the importance of decision-making; after all, our entire lives are filled with making choices and getting us to where we want.

 But just remember, too many decisions will often lead to indecisiveness and unhappiness, and no-decision making will make her feel like she has no control over her life.
 Keep it at a happy medium by providing some suggestions.